 Williston Basin International Airport location and facilities

-The new airport will be located approximately five miles north-west of Sloulin Field and 2.5 miles from US Highway 2.
+The new airport is located approximately five miles north-west of Sloulin Field and 2.5 miles from US Highway 2.

-The proposal includes facilities and design considerations required to provide aviation facilities to accommodate current and future aviation activity at the airport.
+The project was designed to include aviation facilities to accommodate current and future aviation activity at the airport.

-Airside facilities at the airport will include construction of a 7,500ft x 150ft runway with lighting and markings, a 7,500ft-long and 50ft-wide parallel taxiway, a 4,500ft-long and 75ft-wide crosswind runway, and a crosswind parallel taxiway.
+Airside facilities at the airport include a 7,500ft x 150ft runway with lighting and markings, a 7,500ft-long and 50ft-wide parallel taxiway, a 4,500ft-long and 75ft-wide crosswind runway, and a crosswind parallel taxiway.

-Including airport perimeter roads and access roads, the road infrastructure will be constructed to offer connectivity with major highways.
+Including airport perimeter roads and access roads, the road infrastructure was constructed to offer connectivity with major highways.

-The total estimated investment for the project is $254m, of which $27m has been approved by the FAA under an airport improvement programme (AIP) grant.
+The total estimated investment for the project is $273m, of which $27m was approved by the FAA under an airport improvement programme (AIP) grant.
 Besides, the City of Williston submitted a letter of intent (LoI) funding application to the FAA for a $120m discretionary grant and a $25m entitlement grant.
-The state of North Dakota is anticipated to fund approximately $58m through energy impact grants.
+The state of North Dakota funded approximately $58m through energy impact grants.

-The City of Williston will fund the remaining amount through the sale of existing airport property and other revenue generated from fees and charges collected at the airport.
+The City of Williston funded the remaining amount through the sale of existing airport property and other revenue generated from fees and charges collected at the airport.

 Phoenix-based firm Cardon Development Group (CDG), in partnership with Vedadi Corp and Red Bison, provided the masterplan for the Sloulin redevelopment project.
-The consortium will rehabilitate and redevelop the Sloulin Field International Airport site once its operations are moved to the proposed new location.
+The consortium is also responsible to rehabilitate and redevelop the Sloulin Field International Airport site.

 North Dakota-based environmental services provider KLJ prepared the environmental assessment of the project on behalf of the City of Williston.